inxcart/statspersonalinfos/README.md

 # Registered customer information

+Note: this module has been deprecated with [thirty bees](https://github.com/thirtybees/thirtybees) 1.0.4 and integrated into the [statsmodule module](https://github.com/thirtybees/statsmodule).

 ## About

 Adds information about your registered customers (such as gender and age) to the Stats dashboard.